cloudmesh/classes/docs/source/i524/2017/technologies.rst

-     Flume is distributed, reliable and available service for efficiently collecting, aggregating and moving large amounts of log data :cite:`apche-flume`.
+     Flume is distributed, reliable and available service for efficiently collecting, aggregating and moving large amounts of log data :cite:`apache-flume`.
 Flume was created to allow you to flow data from a source into your Hadoop® environment.
 In Flume, the entities you work with are called sources, decorators, and sinks.
 A source can be any data source, and Flume has many